11 Top-Rated Beaches in the San Francisco Area

 Aquatic Park Cove is part of the San Francisco Maritime National Historical Park, which has a harbor for Fisherman's Wharf boats and other recreational vessels.
 From the cove, tourists can see historic ships docked at the nearby Hyde Street Pier.
 For fabulous views of the Golden Gate Bridge and Alcatraz, tourists can take a walk along Aquatic Park's municipal pier.

-Tips: Take the cable car to get here because parking is difficult.
+Tip for visiting Aquatic Park Cove: From downtown San Francisco, take the cable car to get here because parking is difficult.
 The Hyde & Beach cable car stop (the last stop on the Powell/Hyde Cable Car line) is just steps away from the Aquatic Park Cove beach.

 Across the street, kitty-corner to the cable car stop, is The Buena Vista café, an atmospheric neighborhood hangout.
 Decades ago, this spot catered to workers who wandered over from their jobs at the nearby Del Monte fruit cannery.
-Today, The Buena Vista café serves classic American fare, including local seafood specialities.
+Today, The Buena Vista café serves classic American fare, including local seafood specialties.
 The Cannery (2801 Leavenworth Street) also has restaurants, boutiques, and an ice-cream shop.

 Nearby Attractions: On the same day, plan to visit Ghirardelli Square and Fisherman's Wharf.
 Both attractions are within easy walking distance.
-Right behind the beach at Aquatic Park Cove is the Maritime Museum, housed in a converted 1830s bathhouse.
+Right behind the beach at Aquatic Park Cove is the Maritime Museum, housed in a converted 1930s bathhouse.

-6. Muir Beach, Marin County
+Muir Beach, Marin County

 A little slice of seaside paradise is found north of San Francisco in a quiet sheltered cove enclosed by sheer ocean bluffs.
 To arrive here, you must drive beyond the Golden Gate Bridge into Marin County.
 Another scenic portion of the drive includes a meandering stretch of Highway One through chaparral-covered hillsides as you approach the Pacific Ocean.

-Visitors will enjoy the picturesque setting and pristine environment of Muir Beach.
+If you love unspoiled natural scenery, you will enjoy the picturesque setting and pristine environment of Muir Beach.
 The refreshing sea air is tinged with scents of seaweed that has washed onto the shore and aromatic sagebrush that grows on the surrounding hillsides.

 Besides the scenery, Muir Beach also attracts visitors for outdoor activities, including beach volleyball and hiking.
 Several nature trails begin at Muir Beach either going inland on a tree-shaded path toward the Zen Center or westward following the coastline.